U.S. Permanent Resident: Everything You Need to Know

 Green Card Removal Proceedings

-If someone who has lived in the U.S. for more than ten years, has good moral character, and who has a spouse or children that are U.S. citizens can show that he or she would face “extraordinary and exceptionally undue hardship” if being forced back to his or her home country, then that person can request permanent residence from the judge.
+If someone who has lived in the U.S. for more than 10 years, has good moral character, and has a spouse or children that are U.S. citizens can show that he or she would face “extraordinary and exceptionally undue hardship” if being forced back to his or her home country, then that person can request permanent residence from the judge.
 Such a request cannot start the application process; it is rather an immediate request being made to stop the removal proceeding.
 If you are facing this issue, it is best to hire a qualified immigration attorney who can assist you during this time.

-Sponsorship through Yale
+Sponsorship Through Yale

-The Office of International Students and Scholars (OISS) at Yale prepares and submits Lawful permanent residents (LPR) applications on behalf of certain employees.
+The Office of International Students and Scholars (OISS) at Yale prepares and submits Lawful Permanent Residents (LPR) applications on behalf of certain employees.
 However, the educational institution cannot hire an immigration attorney for employment in these categories without the prior consent of OISS.
 These LPR categories include:

-- EB-1-2: Outstanding Professor/Researchers.
-This category can be used for those faculty members or permanent researchers who have very high eligibility standards and an abundance of outstanding academic achievements with both domestic and international recognition.
+- EB-1-2: Outstanding Professor/Researchers: This category can be used for those faculty members or permanent researchers who have very high eligibility standards and an abundance of outstanding academic achievements with both domestic and international recognition.

-- EB-2 Labor Certification.
-This category doesn’t involve a lot of preparation or paperwork and simply requires that Yale specify how it recruited the person.
+- EB-2 Labor Certification: This category doesn’t involve a lot of preparation or paperwork and simply requires that Yale specify how it recruited the person.
 Note that there is a backlog of those coming from China and India through the EB-2 process.